MatthiasKainer/Organismus/readme.md

-# Organic Lit
+# Organismus

+> Organismus, german for Organism.
+A system regarded as analogous in its structure or functions to a living body.

-A library to share messages in your lit-element organism without additional wiring.
+A library to share messages in your frontend application organism without additional wiring.
 See the tabs for some examples

 ## Note